Home for Global Students

 • Common Amenities: Students can enjoy a gym, a games room, study rooms and a laundry room.
 These great spaces offer the perfect balance between hard study and a fun social life.

-• Rent: Weekly prices of Student Castle Oxford typically start from £293.
-It includes bills, covering water, electricity, contents insurance, and internet.
+• Rent: Student Castle Oxford starts from £457 per week.
+The all-inclusive pricing covers water, electricity, contents insurance, and high-speed internet.

 Dorset House, Oxford

-Dorset House is one of the top student housing designed for students seeking a quiet environment outside the city core.
+Dorset House is one of the top student properties designed for students seeking a quiet environment outside the city core.
 It offers excellent transport links and spacious room layouts.

 • Location: Dorset House is located on London Road, Oxford OX3 7FT, United Kingdom.
 London Road is a lively street packed with local cafes, large supermarkets, and busy bus stops.
 This makes it highly convenient for students’ daily shopping and travel.

-• Room Types: Students can select between standard en-suite rooms and studios.
+• Room Types: Students can select from standard en-suite rooms and studios.
 Both room types have a private bathroom, offering great privacy.

 • Common Amenities: It offers study rooms, bike storage, vending machines, and laundry facilities.
 These essentials ensure a convenient daily lifestyle without needing to leave the building frequently.

-• Rent: Dorset House is around £235 per week, and bills are included.
+• Rent: Weekly rent for Dorset House starts from around £230, and bills are included.
 Water, electricity, gas, heating, contents insurance, and internet are included in the rent.

-The Spireworks is a modern student housing near University of Oxford designed for learners prioritising access to the eastern student suburbs.
+The Spireworks is a modern student flat near the University of Oxford, designed for learners prioritising access to the eastern student suburbs.
 It offers a secure environment and straightforward room layouts as key selling points.

-• Location: The Spireworks is situated on 163 Cowley Road, Oxford OX4 1UT, United Kingdom.
+• Location: The Spireworks is situated at 163 Cowley Road, Oxford OX4 1UT, United Kingdom.
 Cowley is a diverse, student-focused neighbourhood featuring a dense concentration of international restaurants, independent pubs, and budget supermarkets.

 • Commute: It takes around 7 minutes by bike to get to the University of Oxford from The Spireworks.
 The short commute makes it ideal for students who prefer cycling as their main mode of transport.